bxavaby/desassossego/README.md

 # Desassossego 📖

-**Desassossego** is a sleek, minimalistic CLI tool designed to immerse readers in the fragmented world of *O Livro do Desassossego* (*The Book of Disquiet*) by Fernando Pessoa.
+**Desassossego** is a sleek, minimalist CLI tool designed to immerse readers in the fragmented world of *O Livro do Desassossego* (*The Book of Disquiet*) by Fernando Pessoa.
 This program lets you explore the 433 fragments of Pessoa's masterpiece in an intuitive and distraction-free way.

 ---